deliberato/SOI_perfomance_BMI/README.md

   - no missing information about hospital mortality
   - patients without pregnacy related diagnosis

-In this document you may find our extraction queries and also our R codes for the statistical analysis and model perfomance assessment
+In this document you may find our extraction queries, our R codes for the statistical analysis and the model perfomance assessment